 140. The Authority is a member of Kings Court EMC Ltd, which manages ground maintenance on the common areas of the office site, at Kings Court, Charles Hastings Way, Worcester, which was owned by the Fire Authority to realise rental income, until its sale on the 9th April 2020.
 The company is one that is limited by guarantee, for which the maximum liability to the Authority is £1.
-The turnover of the company for 2020/21 is estimated at £XX,XXX (2019/20 estimated £20,114), and the Authority has appointed the Director of Finance (Treasurer) as its (unpaid) director, but Companies House have been notified that this will cease.
+The Authority had appointed the Director of Finance (Treasurer) as its (unpaid) director.
+Following the sale of Kings Court the managers of Kings Court EMC Ltd were asked (and reminded twice) to notify Companies House that the directorship has now ceased.